stephan-nylinder/module-organising-data-dm-practices/_episodes/003-spreadsheets.md

 **Example**: You treat Excel as a word processor when writing notes, even copying data directly from Word or other applications.

 **Solution**: This is a common strategy.
-For example, when writing longer text in a cell, people often include line breaks, em-dashes, et al in their spreadsheet.
+For example, when writing longer text in a cell, people often include line breaks, em-dashes, etc in their spreadsheet.
 Worse yet, when copying data in from applications such as Word, formatting and fancy non-standard characters (such as left- and right-aligned quotation marks) are included.
 When exporting this data into a coding/statistical environment or into a relational database, dangerous things may occur, such as lines being cut in half and encoding errors being thrown.

 General best practice is to avoid adding characters such as newlines, tabs, and vertical tabs.
 In other words, treat a text cell as if it were a simple web form that can only contain text and spaces.